fResult/Learn-Spring-Webflux-3.0/java/03-bootstrap/README.md

 [← Back to Main README](../../README.md)

-This module is based on concepts from the [bootstrap repository](https://github.com/reactive-spring-book/bootstrap) with my adaptations.
+This module is based on concepts from the [reactive-spring-book/bootstrap repository](https://github.com/reactive-spring-book/bootstrap) with my adaptations.

 This module demonstrates core Spring Boot concepts including: